Beetroot is nutritious and may have some influence on blood sugar regulation, diabetes complications, and the risk of chronic disease.

 They also contain other compounds that suppress inflammation, which has also been linked to serious medical conditions.

-Diabetes causes damage to your small blood vessels (microvascular) and larger blood vessels (macrovascular).
-This leads to complications that can affect the eyes, heart, kidneys, and other parts of the body.
+Diabetes can cause damage to your small blood vessels (microvascular damage) and your larger blood vessels (macrovascular damage).
+This may lead to complications that can affect your eyes, heart, kidneys, and other parts of your body.

-There’s some evidence that one of the metabolites found in high concentrations in beets may reduce insulin resistance.
+A metabolite is a substance that remains after your body metabolizes, or breaks down, food or other material.
+There’s some evidence that one of the metabolites found in high concentrations in beets — called a nitrate — may reduce insulin resistance.

-The same metabolite is found in human blood levels, but is lower in people with insulin resistance, prediabetes, and cardiovascular risk factors than in healthy people.
+The same metabolite is found in human blood levels, but it is lower in people with insulin resistance, prediabetes, and cardiovascular risk factors than in people who don’t have a diabetes diagnosis.

 These studies involved a small number of participants, and more research is needed.
-It’s possible that reduced insulin resistance may be one of benefits of eating beetroot and may potentially benefit individuals with diabetes
+It’s possible that reduced insulin resistance may be one of the benefits of eating beetroot, which could potentially benefit individuals with diabetes.

-Researchers believe the nitrates in beet juice are responsible for the effects and work by expanding blood vessels and improving blood flow.
-One cup of beetroot juice contains 100 calories and about 23 grams of carbohydrates.
+Researchers in the study suggested that nitrates in beet juice were responsible for the effects.
+They work by expanding blood vessels and improving blood flow.

-More recently, a randomized controlled trial found that nitrates in beetroot juice reduced central blood pressure in some people with type 2 diabetes.
+More recently, a 2017 study found that nitrates in beetroot juice reduced central blood pressure in some people with type 2 diabetes.
+Central blood pressure is the pressure in your aorta — the large artery that sends blood away from your heart

 There are no known risks to eating beetroot if you have diabetes.
-Eating beets is encouraged by the American Diabetes Association.
+The American Diabetes Association encourages everyone to add more of these non-starchy vegetables to their diet.

-Unless you are allergic to beetroot, the only risk is beeturia.
-This causes urine or stools to appear pink or red.
+Unless you’re allergic to beetroot, the only risk that comes with eating beets is beeturia.
+Beeturia is a condition that causes urine or stools to appear pink or red.
 A small number of people experience beeturia after consuming beetroot.

 While it can be alarming, beeturia isn’t usually harmful.
 It’s caused by one of the compounds in beets that gives the vegetable its color, and it usually clears up on its own.